 Frequently Asked Questions

-No. Take Note Colorado is an initiative that was conceived by Governor Hickenlooper but is housed under the newly-formed 501(c)(3) nonprofit organization, Colorado Music Coalition.
-We are not a governmental agency nor an endowed foundation.
-Grants that we administer are from funds that Take Note Colorado raises through our fundraising activities.
+No, Take Note is not a governmental agency nor an endowed foundation.
+Take Note Colorado is an initiative that was conceived of by former-Governor Hickenlooper but is a registered 501(c)(3) nonprofit organization.
+Grants administered are from funds that Take Note Colorado raises through our fundraising activities.

 Unfortunately, we do not have the infrastructure in place to be able to accept and refurbish used instrument donations.
-However, please periodically check our Music Match page (launching in January 2018) to review the needs that districts and schools identify, as they may be seeking used instruments from individuals directly.
+However, please periodically check our Music Match page to review the needs that districts and schools identify, as they may be seeking used instruments from individuals directly.

 Also, we strongly encourage you to participate in Bringing Music to Life’s annual instrument drive.
-Each March, the organization collects donated instruments, then repairs and awards them to Colorado schools that submit applications online.
-In 2017, 53 schools received an average of 12 instruments each from Bringing Music to Life.
-The 2018 drive is set for March 5-17.
-For more information, visit www.bringingmusictolife.org.
+Each March, the nonprofit organization collects donated instruments, then repairs and awards them to Colorado schools that submit applications online.

-Take Note Colorado is operated almost entirely by volunteers and has benefits of two shared staff members.
+Take Note Colorado is operated almost entirely by volunteers with just one staff member.
 In an effort to distribute more of the funds raised to benefit students, Take Note Colorado does not have any immediate plans to add to its staff.

 Take Note Colorado has needs for volunteers for project work and events on occasion.
 Please submit an interest inquiry on our Connect page to learn more about current volunteer needs.